cobyqa/cobyqa/docs/source/algo/optimize.rst

 Statement of the problem
 ========================

-The optimization solver |project| is designed to solve the nonlinearly-constrained optimization problem
+The optimization solver |project| is designed to solve nonlinearly-constrained optimization problems of the form

 .. math::
     :label: nlcp